fmidev/smartmet-workstation/README.md

-# smartmet-workstation
-SmartMet Workstation
+# SmartMet Workstation

-First time build instructions:
+## First time build instructions

 1. Starting from version 5.13.0.0 Visual C++ 2019 is required
 2. Also requires CMake 3.14.4 or never
 3. Get master from github in bash: